 6. See Ludger Jansen, “The Ontology of Tendencies and Medical Information Science,” The Monist 90 (2007): 534–555.

-7. A proposal according to which function would be recognized by BFO as a sibling of disposition is currently under review.
+7. A proposal according to which function would be recognized by BFO as a sibling of realizable entity rather than of disposition is currently under review.
 See Johannes Röhl and Ludger Jansen, “Why Functions Are Not Special Dispositions: An Improved Classification of Realizables in Top-Level Ontologies,” Journal of Biomedical Semantics 5, no. 27 (2014), 77–89.

-8. There is a large and complex philosophical literature on functions; a useful overview for our purposes here is Jerome C. Wakefield, “Biological Function and Dysfunction,” Handbook of Evolutionary Psychology (New York: Wiley, 2005), 878–902.
+8. There is a large and complex philosophical literature on functions; a useful overview for our purposes here is Jerome C. Wakefield, “Biological Function and Dysfunction,” Handbook of Evolutionary Psychology, ed.
+David M. Buss (New York: Wiley, 2005), 878–902.

 9. Röhl and Jansen, “Why Functions Are Not Special Dispositions.”